DanielKim15/Handling-PII-Data/README.md

 # Handling-PII-Data
+So the lawyers were involved before our project began because the client did not inform them beforehand.
+If it wasn't for this method, my team's project would've been canceled and we would've lost hundered of thousands of dollars.
 When encountering a bureaucracy issue with the client that prevents you from receiving the data early, here are a few ways that could help expedite the process:
 <br />
 1. Encrypting the data <br />
 2. Creating Synthetic Data